Waitlisted Applicants FAQ

 Applicants are offered our waitlist in the spring when, after several thorough reviews of their application, we aren’t able to offer them a place in the incoming class.
 Michigan is consistently ranked as one of the top universities in the world and, as such, admission is extremely competitive.

-In 2021-2022, we received applications for over 84,000 unique applicants, for the enrolling first-year class of about 6,682 students.
+In the 2023-2024 admissions cycle, we received applications from more than 98,000 applicants for the enrolling first-year class of over 7,000 students.
+This was a 12% increase from the previous year.
 With a limited number of spaces in our first-year class, we are unable to admit all qualified applicants.
 However, some spaces become available after the May 1 enrollment deposit deadline.
 By agreeing to be placed on our waitlist, applicants may be offered admission when and if that happens.

 What should I do next?

-The first thing you’ll need to do is decide whether you wish to accept the waitlist option.
-Please respond online through Enrollment Connect by April 17.
-Once on Enrollment Connect, click on the "Reply to Waitlist Offer" button under the 'Action Items' section.
-This will allow you to complete a form, indicating your response to our waitlist offer.
+First, you need to decide whether you wish to accept the waitlist option or not.
+Please respond online through Enrollment Connect.
+Once on Enrollment Connect, click the "Reply to Waitlist Offer" button under the 'Action Items' section.
+Then complete the form, indicating your response to our waitlist offer.

 We will not accept any additional documents from you unless specifically requested, as they will not impact your final decision.